cdfbdex/StripAdjustment/README.md

 #### [cpdRegistration:](stripadjustment/cpdRegistration.py)

-- <b>Description</b>:  This module implement 1 method for registering two point clouds, 1 method for converting raw, pitch yaw to quaternion and 1 method for rotating points using quaternio with parallel support.
+- <b>Description</b>:  This module implement 1 method for registering two point clouds, 1 method for converting raw, pitch yaw to quaternion and 1 method for rotating points using quaternions (parallel support with pymp).
 - <b>Output</b>:       Scale (real), Rotation (Matrix) and Translation (vector).